Jacoby & Meyers, LLP

 • Skilled negotiation with insurance company representatives to attempt to obtain a fair settlement for you.

-• Use of experts such as medical professionals and accident reconstructionists to present a strong case on your behalf.
+• Use experts such as medical professionals and accident reconstructionists to present a strong case on your behalf.

 • The timely filing of a personal injury lawsuit in the appropriate jurisdiction and in compliance with court requirements.